 An air compressor is a machine that compresses air to power air tools, such as impact wrenches, air hammers and air chisels, paint sprayers and others.
-DIY enthusiasts, technicians and contractors use these tools for a number of jobs, such as finish work, roofing, and cutting wood, metal and piping with an air reciprocating saw.
+DIY enthusiasts, technicians and contractors use these tools for a number of jobs, such as finish work, roofing, and cutting wood, and metal and pipe work.
 Homeowners benefit from other air compressor uses such as inflating sports equipment and tires.

 There are many different types of air compressors, and each is designed for a certain use.
 This air compressor buying guide will help you decide which is the best suited for your needs so that when you buy an air compressor, you’ll be sure to purchase the right one.

 Air Compressor Grade